How can we help you today?

 The cost of running an online business isn’t limited to the upfront expenses.
 Some fees are easy to see, like rent or product prices.
 But others sneak up on you.
 Here are some hidden expenses that can catch you off guard:

-• Refund costs.
-If a customer wants a refund, you might lose money on processing and shipping costs.
+• Refund costs: If a customer requests a refund, you might incur processing and shipping costs.

 These costs might not be obvious at first, but they can take a big bite out of your profits.
 Factor these in when planning your expenses.